-The minimum time period to complete the Nursing Program requirements is five semesters.
-Students must be accepted into the Nursing Program before they may enroll in major courses.
-A career in nursing offers challenges, self-satisfaction, and the opportunity to be a member of the interdisciplinary team providing care in various health care settings.
-NUR 1221: Overview of Nursing, an introductory course, is offered each semester for anyone interested in nursing as a career.
-The Associate Degree Nursing Program follows a logical and sequential curriculum to provide the educational experiences necessary for entry into nursing practice as a Registered Nurse.
-The Nursing Program is approved by the Oklahoma Board of Nursing and is accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, 404-975-5000.
+This associate degree program is designed to meet the needs of individuals who have previously earned a baccalaureate or higher degree (non-nursing) from a regionally accredited institution of higher learning.
+The Baccalaureate to Associate Degree Nurse Accelerated Pathway recognizes the previous academic experiences of those with baccalaureate or higher degrees in other disciplines by providing accelerated opportunities for completing nursing major courses.
+Once all prerequisites have been completed, the minimum time period to complete the Baccalaureate to Associate Degree Nurse Accelerated Pathway is 10 months.
+It is important to note that the Pathway will be an intense and time-demanding program of study as all nursing major courses include both theory and clinical components.
+Students must be formally accepted into the Nursing Program before they can enroll in NUR 1519 and subsequent nursing major courses.
+The Program is approved by the Oklahoma Board of Nursing and is accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, 404-975-5000, www.nlnac.org.
 Program graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses.
 Applicants for Oklahoma licensure must meet all state and federal requirements to hold an Oklahoma license to practice nursing.
 Applicants with one or more felony convictions cannot apply for licensure for at least 5 years after completion of all sentencing terms, including probation and suspended sentences, unless a presidential or gubernatorial pardon is received.
 Please check with the Nursing Program for additional information.
-Applications for the Nursing Program, information on the application procedure, and the minimum requirements may be obtained from the Office of Recruitment and Admissions during application periods for fall or spring admission.
-Deadlines for applying to the Nursing Program are published in the college academic calendar.
-Advanced standing information is available from the Nursing Program for LPNs, Oklahoma licensed paramedics and transfer students with nursing course credits.
-Please note that each major nursing course requires the student to travel to various clinical sites.
-It is the responsibility of each student to pro
+Applications for the Baccalaureate to Associate Degree Nurse Accelerated Pathway, information regarding the application procedure, and the minimum requirements may be obtained from the Office of Recruitment and Admissions.
+Deadline for application to the Accelerated Pathway is published in the College Academic Calendar.
+The first nursing major course is tau